cftarbay/Roll20-Macros/README.md

 # Nesting Abilities

 I discovered that abilities can be nested as well.
 My character has an ability that grants him a bonus to investigation in special situations, which I have called 'ward'.
 In the text of the ability, I have `%{my character|investigation} + 2`.
-So now if I type `%ward in the chat box`, it will roll, add my usual investigation bonus, and then my +2 bonus for the special situation.
+So now if I type `%ward` in the chat box, it will roll, add my usual investigation bonus, and then my +2 bonus for the special situation.

 # Conclusion